ElsiKora/elsikora-react-placeholder/README.md

         <tr>
             <td><code>className?: string</code></td>
             <td>
-                A custom class name for the individual placeolder elements which is used alongside the default class, <code>react-loading-placeolder</code>.
+                A custom class name for the individual placeholder elements which is used alongside the default class, <code>react-loading-placeholder</code>.
             </td>
             <td></td>
         </tr>